Introduction

 SD-WAN comes with a handful of advantages over MPLS.
 It includes superior scalability, cost savings, and reliability compared to traditional Multiprotocol Label Switching (MPLS).

-The increased flexibility and optimization of SD-WAN lets businesses benefit from multiple public networks to access private resources.
+The increased flexibility and optimisation of SD-WAN lets businesses benefit from multiple public networks to access private resources.
 This way, companies can ensure that customer demands are met more efficiently.

 As an overlay technology, SD-WAN requires minimal investments in expensive infrastructure, enabling companies to save on network costs.
 It is also much easier to scale with increasing demand and offer dynamic network changes to maintain customer satisfaction.